 - Strengthen Jewish communities.

-We envision a Jewish community that embraces diverse ways to be Jewish, offering wide-ranging entry points into Jewish life, fostering meaning and pride in personal and Jewish communal identity, and empowering people to experience Judaism in their own way.
+We envision a Jewish community that embraces diverse ways to be Jewish, offers wide-ranging entry points into Jewish life, fosters meaning and pride in personal and Jewish communal identity, and empowers people to experience Judaism in their own way.

 Who is Jewfolk, Inc.?

-Lonny Goldsmith is the Editor of TC Jewfolk and Director of Communications for Jewfolk, Inc. Lonny is an award-winning journalist who is involved in his third Jewish community after growing up in Michigan and spending a three-year stint in Chicago.
+Lonny Goldsmith (he/him) is the Editor of TC Jewfolk and Director of Communications for Jewfolk, Inc. Lonny is an award-winning journalist who is involved in his third Jewish community after growing up in Michigan and spending a three-year stint in Chicago.
 He is not a native of Minnesota but hopes people will learn to deal with it.
-He likes to write, cook and drink really good beer.
-He dislikes negotiating with his children to eat dinner yet gets sucked into it anyway.
-He can be reached at [email protected] or on Twitter @lonny_goldsmith
+He likes to write, cook, and watch sports (sometimes in that order).
+He can be reached at [email protected] or on Twitter @lonny_goldsmith.

 Jewfolk, Inc. would not exist without YOU, our donors – individuals, private foundations, businesses, and Jewish Federations.
 We thank you all by name, here.